delicruz/Tic-tac-toe/README.md

 4. Compile the program
 5. Run the program
 ## Contribution
+1. Create fork repository
-1. Create new branch for your feature: git checkout -b featureName
+2. Create new branch for your feature: git checkout -b featureName
-2. Create a commit about adding new feature: git commit -m "Add new featureName"
+3. Create a commit about adding new feature: git commit -m "Add new featureName"
-3. Create a branch on git hub and push the code from local: git push --setup-upstream origin featureName
+4. Create a branch on git hub and push the code from local: git push --setup-upstream origin featureName
-4. Open a pull request.
+5. Open a pull request.
 Choose the base branch and the new branch of your feature.
 Add title and description, submit the request